elevenbuckets/BladeIron_Service_Docker/README.md

 -v "/home/username/elevenbuckets/.local:/data/11be/.local:z" \
 bladeiron_service /home/username/elevenbuckets
 ```
-#### Note that .local (bootstrap) needs to be explicitly mounted
+#### Note: folder .local (bootstrap) needs to be explicitly mounted
-For now things has to be done manually, but CP setup should allow automatic docker command-line script to be generated accordingly.
+Folder .local is actually an internal location for 11BE bootstrapping.
+At the moment things has to be done manually, but we will soon update our setup procedure so that it should be done automatically.

 ### Integrate with exsiting setup on host